 Quartz vs. Sunlight

-One weakness of this material is the potential to slightly discolor over time, from exposure to UV rays.
-If a portion of the countertop is exposed to sunlight while another part is generally in a shaded area of the kitchen, eventually you might notice a color difference.
+One weakness of this material is the potential to slightly discolor over time from exposure to UV rays.
+If a portion of the countertop is exposed to sunlight while another part is generally in a shaded area of the kitchen, then eventually you might notice a color difference.
 This effect is lessened with quartz countertops that are specifically designed for outdoor use (Caesarstone Solaris, Dekton, etc).

-Alkalines & Paints
+Alkalines and Paints

 Even though quartz is highly stain-resistant, it’s not completely immune.
-Avoid highly alkaline substances like bleach, ammonia, paint remover, glue, and oil soaps, since they may interact with the acrylic resin and stain or discolor the surface.
+Avoid highly alkaline substances, including bleach, ammonia, paint remover, glue, and oil soaps, since they may interact with the acrylic resin and stain or discolor the surface.
 Also, it’s a good idea to keep permanent markers, oil paints, and other “art supplies” away from quartz countertops.
 However, even if you do manage to stain a quartz countertop, the damage can often be “buffed out” with specialty cleaners.

 Even though it’s not “sensitive” to heat per se (like laminate and solid surface), it’s not recommended to expose any stone surface (quartz, granite, or marble) to repeated differentials of heat and pressure.
 The expansion and contraction may weaken the material and cause marring or warping.
 It’s always recommended to use a trivet or silicone mat under hot pots without placing them directly on the countertop.
-If you notice white spotting or cloudiness, that’s a sign of heat damage; we recommend contacting our experts for advice on getting it repaired.
+If you notice white spotting or cloudiness, then that’s a sign of heat damage.
+We recommend contacting our experts for advice on getting it repaired.

-Some kitchen designers incorporate a prep area next to the stovetop and the dishwasher, made from more heat-resistant materials, in order to handle hot cookware off the stove and heated dishes from the dishwasher.
+Some kitchen designers incorporate a prep area next to the stovetop and the dishwasher made from more heat-resistant materials, in order to handle hot cookware off the stove and heated dishes from the dishwasher.

 We hope that this article has provided you with useful information.
-If you’re considering a quartz countertop for your kitchen or bathroom remodel, please feel free to give us a call at (754) 300-4094 or visit our showroom at 2201 West Atlantic Boulevard, Pompano Beach, FL 33069!
+If you’re considering a quartz countertop for your kitchen or bathroom remodel, then please feel free to give us a call at (754) 300-4094 or visit our showroom at 2201 West Atlantic Boulevard, Pompano Beach, FL 33069!